weaviate/weaviate/gsi/README.md

 * continue querying Weaviate until the response message indicates that the "asynchrnous index training is complete."
 * subsequent search calls will complete as you would normally expect.

-We have supplied an example program which demonstrates this flow using the existing python weaviate library ( at "gsi/tests/weaviate-gemini-sanity.py ).
+We have supplied an example program which demonstrates this ideal flow in python located at "gsi/tests/weaviate-gemini-sanity.py."

 As datasets become larger, the elapsed time that your application needs to wait for the index training to complete will increase as well.
 Please see the [Gemini index training benchmarks](fvs/README.md) for more information.